-Ethical values/principles Municipal Employees are called upon to: Accountability To adhere to the principles of accountability to the public for each and every decision and action taken.
+Ethical values/principles Municipal Employees are called upon to: Accountability 5 To adhere to the principles of accountability to the public for each and every decision and action taken.
 Employees are required to submit themselves to whatever scrutiny is appropriate to their office.
-To generally have the skills, experience and capacity to assume and fulfil the responsibilities and exercise the functions and
+Competence 5 To generally have the skills, experience and capacity to assume and fulfil the responsibilities and exercise the functions and powers assigned to them.
+Fairness 5 To act with impartiality, without favouritism or discrimination.
+Declare any private interests relating to their public duties and take relevant steps towards conflict resolution to protect the public interest.
+Integrity 5 Demonstrate a strong character instilled with ethical principles and conviction even in difficult circumstances in line with

-&lt;sup>4 MPAC Scope of Work, Municipal Public Accounts Committees (MPAC), Guide and Toolkit, MFMA Circular 92.
+4 MPAC Scope of Work, Municipal Public Accounts Committees (MPAC), Guide and Toolkit, MFMA Circular 92.

-&lt;sup>5 As included in ethical leadership definition "Definition of Corporate Governance".
+5 As included in ethical leadership definition "Definition of Corporate Governance".
 Institute of Directors Southern Africa, King IV, Report on Corporate Governance for South Africa 2016.

-Ethical values/principles Municipal Employees are called upon to: powers assigned to them.
-Fairness 5 To act with impartiality, without favouritism or discrimination.
-Conflict Declare any private interests relating to their public duties and take relevant steps towards conflict resolution to protect the public interest.
-Integrity Demonstrate a strong character instilled with ethical principles and conviction even in difficult circumstances in line with municipal values.
-(Honesty) Leadership Provide and direct a vision for the municipality, inspire and deploy others to deliver on the strategic objectives contained in the IDP.
-Objectivity Act and take decisions impartially, fairly and on merit, using the best evidence and without any type of discrimination.
-Responsibility To fulfil all duties and obligations as assigned.
+Ethical values/principles Municipal Employees are called upon to: municipal values.
+(Honesty) I Danbrenin Provide and direct a vision for the municipality, inspire and deploy others to deliver on the strategic objectives contained in the IDP.
+Act and take decisions impartially, fairly and on merit, using the best evidence and without any type of discrimination.
+To fulfil all duties and obligations as assigned.
 Failure to act responsibly could lead to negative consequences for the individual/s involved.
-Transparency 5 Act in an open and transparent manner when dealing with everyone, without favouritism or discrimination.
+I rangnaranno Act in an open and transparent manner when dealing with everyone, without favouritism or discrimination.